rdtripp/bmlt_droplet/README.md

 Description:

-This project deploys an Ubuntun 18.04.2 droplet on Digital Ocean with Virtualmin and the following options:
+This project deploys an Ubuntu 18.04.2 droplet on Digital Ocean with Virtualmin and the following options:

 1. Install letsencrypt certificates